A bearded dragon bite is something that many new and prospective owners wonder about. And we totally understand why.

 The short answer to this question is yes, bearded dragons do bite.
 However, it’s not something that will happen often (if it does that means there’s something wrong).

-In fact, many bearded dragon owners never get bitten at all!
+In fact, many bearded dragon owners never get bitten at all (yet another reason why they’re such good pets).
 You’re far more likely to get intentionally scratched by a cat (because they’re demons) than bitten by a bearded dragon.

 Why Do They Bite?